Minimum-CD/cd-manifesto/content/MinimumCD/continuous-integration/_index.md

 4. **Trunk-based workflow**: All work begins from trunk and integrates to trunk at least daily
 5. **Stop-the-line**: If CI detects an error, the team stops feature work and collaborates to fix the build immediately

 The stop-the-line practice is critical for maintaining an always-releasable trunk.
-For detailed guidance on implementing this discipline, see [Stop-the-Line Culture](./stop-the-line/).
+For detailed guidance on implementing this discipline, see [All Feature Work Stops When the Build Is Red](./all-feature-work-stops-when-the-build-is-red/).

 ## Example Implementations